-Regardless of the financial milestones you’re reaching, when it comes to financial progress and credit, it’s important to understand the factors that may impact your credit score.
+Regardless of the financial milestones you’re reaching, when it comes to financial progress and credit, it’s important to understand the factors that may impact your credit scores.
 Consider the following:

 Have you generally made payments on time?

-One of the key behaviours that lenders and creditors like to see is on-time payment of bills.
-Since this is one of the strongest predictors of a consumer’s likelihood to meet their financial obligations, it is an important factor in credit scoring models (different ways of calculating credit scores).
+One of the key behaviours that lenders and creditors typically like to see is on-time payment of bills.
+Since this is one of the strongest predictors that you are likely to meet your financial obligations, it is generally an important factor in credit scoring models (different ways of calculating credit scores).

 Do you have different types of credit accounts?

 While there are many different credit scoring models, they generally factor in the mix of different types of credit you have, such as credit cards, installment loans, mortgages, and store accounts.
-Creditors like to see that you’re able to handle multiple accounts of different types and your credit score reflects this.
+If you have too many different credit accounts – or don’t have a mix of different types -- it could negatively impact credit scores.

 How many new credit accounts have you opened?

 Be mindful of opening too many accounts at once and not opening more accounts than you need.
 Credit scoring models usually look at how many new accounts you have as well as how many new accounts you've applied for recently.
-Having too many new accounts may indicate to lenders and creditors that you’re taking on a lot of new debt which could indicate a greater credit risk.
+Having too many new accounts may indicate to lenders and creditors that you’re taking on a lot of new debt and may be a high-risk borrower.